ZhongliangGuo/CS5010/README.md

 Two assignments from Oggie and Lei.

-The first one is an essay, I got 15/20 (but I think I deserve higher   ￣_￣   )
+The first one is an essay, I got 15/20

 The second one is a report, I got 17/20 (tbh I hate essay... the essay part of this report fucked me seriously XD)